The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 barChart icon

-SCENARIO 2: HEALTHCARE COSTS RISE
+SCENARIO 2: HEALTH CARE COSTS RISE

 How Insurers Respond to the Incentive

-An early National Bureau of Economic Research (NBER) study examining the 2011 to 2013 period suggested insurers increased medical claims costs by an average of 7%, with some rising as much as 11% over two years, though attributing precise causation remains debated given concurrent market changes.
+An early National Bureau of Economic Research (NBER) study examining the 2011 to 2013 period showed insurers increased medical claims costs by an average of 7%, with some rising as much as 11% over two years, though attributing precise causation remains debated given concurrent market changes.

 Insurer Profitability Since 2011